 MICHAEL MOORE:

 And when you say there’s—right, there’s 400 that have more than 150 million, but they only have 400 votes.
 And that just has got to—every night when they go to bed, go, "Holy [bleep]!
 This is like—there’s 150 million of them, and there’s only [ 400 ] of us!"
 "But we can buy candidates.
 Yes, we can buy candidates."
 "I know.
 But we can’t go in the booth and put our hands on everybody’s lever."
 "I know.
 I know.
 I know.
 OK, well, we’ll just—we’ll feed them a lot of nonsense on TV, and that’ll get them afraid.
 And we’ll make their schools like so crappy that they’ll be ignorant, and they won’t know when we’re trying to manipulate them with fear.
 And that’s—you know, this is how we’ll do it."
 And—I just love—I just wish I could be in their bedrooms tonight.
 They’re just—many of them are in Connecticut.
 And they’re not far away.
-If anybody’s watching—I would just love to just be in one of their bedrooms tonight, just—they just have got to—they’re just so—got to be so frightened by this—
+If anybody’s watching—I would just love to just be in one of their bedrooms tonight, just—they just have got to—they’re just so—got to be so frightened by this—THE REVOLUTION IS BEAUTIFUL

 Friday, November 25, 2011